Gabinson200/boids/README.md

 ## Future Work

-The goal of this website was to familiarize myself with boids so that I can create more robust code that utlizies boids to inform a bird flock counting computer vision algorithm.
+The goal of this website was to familiarize myself with boids so that I can create more robust code that utilizes boids to inform a bird flock counting computer vision algorithm.